webb1750/treas-design-system/components/header-app/index.md

 ### Don't Use

 * The Application Header component on any area of the page except the top or just below the [U.S. Government Banner Component](/components/gov-banner).

-## General Guidance

-* The U.S. Government Banner should be positioned above the [Application Header Component](/components/header-app/) when paired together in an Treasury Application.
-* The U.S. Government Banner should not contain more than 5 links.